 The parade originates at Fukuōji Shrine Sunday morning and after winding through the neighborhood, ends here at Ninna-ji.
 When the procession arrives at the temple in the afternoon, the mikoshi will be carried into the temple (up the stairs at Nio Gate!) and into the South Garden through the Chokushi Gate.

 Unfortunately, unlike Aoi Festival and Mifune Festival, there aren’t any depictions of Gion Festival here at Ninna-ji.
 However, Gion Festival is one of the big three festivals of Kyoto, so although it is not directly related to Ninna-ji, I feel that a brief post is a must!
 One of the Chinese Zodiac bunnies constructed with Kyoto-made fabric from the temple shop is going to have to stand in for a photograph of something Gion Festival related.
-I apologize that I cannot offer something more on-topic, but I do hope you find his serious countenance as amusing as I do.
+I apologize that I cannot offer something more on-topic, but I do hope you find his serious countenance as endearing as I do.

 Gion Festival is actually a month-long occasion, but the parade (largely considered the main event) happens this weekend on Sunday from 9am to 1pm.
 On the evenings leading up to the parade (starting tonight!) you can go see the completed floats (yamaboko) and enjoy the amazing festival atmosphere down near the intersection of Karasuma and Shijō streets.
-On the day of the parade, I highly recommend finding a place to watch that will allow you to see the floats turn a corner, I think it is the most impressive part of the procession!
+On the day of the parade, I recommend finding a place to watch that will allow you to see the floats turn a corner, I think it is the most impressive part of the procession!

 On the wall opposite of the Mifune Festival painting in the middle room of Shinden there is a painting of Aoi Festival as a representation of summer.
 Aoi Festival is one of the three big festivals in Kyoto (the other two are Gion Festival in July and Jidai Festival [Festival of Ages] in October).
 “Aoi” means “hollyhock,” and the namesake of the festival can be seen in the form of hollyhock leaves adorning both people and animals in the famous procession.
 The festival is held annually on May 15th, and features many people in Heian Period costumes and even horses and oxen.
 The procession starts at Kyoto Imperial Palace and continues on to Kamigamo Shrine after passing through Shimogamo Shrine.
 You can find a map of the parade course and times of arrival here (English & Japanese).